ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

   @WebMethod(operationName="items")
 	public Collection<Item> getItems() throws DALException {
 ```
-The Item and Supplier classes are [Data Transfer Object Pattern](https://martinfowler.com/eaaCatalog/dataTransferObject.html) classes to deliver a simple view of the entities persisted in the database and not expose all the attributes persisted in the DB.
+The Item and Supplier classes are [Data Transfer Object Pattern](https://martinfowler.com/eaaCatalog/dataTransferObject.html) classes to deliver a simple view of the entities persisted in the database to do not expose all the attributes persisted in the DB.

-For information about the DB2 Inventory schema refer to the [Database github repository](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-db2)
+For information about the DB2 Inventory schema refers to the [Database github repository](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-db2)

 The Item from the data base table ITEMS was mapped to the inventory.model.ItemEntity class which uses a set of JPA annotations to map to the DB2 tables.